CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Simulation Results

+Fig.~\ref{UpG} illustrates the minimum user rate as a function of the number of users per group $K_g$.
+The proposed CF--MGM consistently achieves a pronounced performance over the benchmark schemes, primarily because its transmission and combining structure fully eliminates inter-group interference by construction.
+Moreover, CF--MGM exhibits significantly stronger robustness as $K_g$ increases.
+Although a slight performance degradation is observed for very large $K_g$, this loss is mainly attributed to the increased likelihood of cell-edge users experiencing weak large-scale channel gains and the resulting dominance of the additive noise in the MMF bottleneck.
+Importantly, this degradation is not caused by residual inter-group interference, which is effectively suppressed under the proposed CF--MGM framework.

-Fig.~\ref{fig:2} shows the minimum user rate as the Rician $\kappa$-factor varies from $0$ to $12$.
-When $\kappa_{\rm}=0$\, the channel follows Rayleigh fading, whereas at $\kappa_{\rm dB}=12$, the LoS component accounts for approximately 92\%\ of the total power, representing a strongly LoS-dominant environment well suited for mmWave systes.
-For small $\kappa$ values, intra-group user channels are weakly aligned, making it difficult for a single multicast beam to equalize user rates within each group, although inter-group subspaces remain relatively well separated.
-As $\kappa$ increases and the LoS component becomes dominant, users with similar angles of departure concentrate their energy along the same steering direction, which improves intra-group alignment but simultaneously reduces the effective subspace dimension and increases cross-group correlation when angular separation is insufficient.
-The benchmark schemes exhibit little variation across $\kappa$ because they cannot effectively exploit the LoS structure.
-In contrast, under perfect channel estimation, the proposed CF-MGM completely eliminates inter-group interference; thus, according to~\eqref{eq:SINR2}, its achievable rate scales with the product of the group power $p_g$ and $\alpha_{g,k}$.
-The gain $\alpha_{g,k}$ approaches its upper limit when per-antenna signal components have nearly equal magnitudes and are phase-aligned.
-Consequently, in LoS-dominant channels where the per-antenna components become nearly uniform, $\alpha_{g,k}$ increases and the achievable rate improves, whereas in rich-scattering environments, smaller $\alpha_{g,k}$ values lead to a lower attainable minimum rate.
+Fig.~\ref{kappa} shows the minimum user rate as the Rician $\kappa$-factor varies from $0$ to $12$.
+When $\kappa_{\rm}=0$\, the channel follows Rayleigh fading, whereas at $\kappa=12$, the LoS component accounts for approximately 92\%\ of the total received power, representing a strongly LoS-dominant environment that is typical of practical mmWave systems.
+For small values of $\kappa$, the intra-group user channels are weakly aligned, which makes it difficult for a single multicast beam to equalize user rates within each group, although the inter-group subspaces remain relatively well separated.
+As $\kappa$ increases and the LoS component becomes dominant, intra-group alignment improves, but cross-group correlation also increases when angular separation among groups is insufficient.
+This behavior explains why the benchmark schemes exhibits performance degradation as $\kappa$ increases: stronger inter-group coupling in LoS-dominant channels directly leads to a more severe interference-limited MMF bottleneck.
+In contrast, the proposed CF--MGM exhibits a markedly different trend.
+In the low-$\kappa$ (scattering-dominant) regime, CF--MGM may yield a slightly lower MMF rate due to imperfect CSIR resulting from quantized receiver-side channel estimation, which limits the accuracy of the linear combining.
+However, as $\kappa$ increases and the channel becomes more mmWave/LoS-like, CF--MGM increasingly benefits from its CSIT-free multi-slot transmission and combining structure that eliminates inter-group interference by construction.
+Consequently, its MMF rate improves significantly and becomes substantially higher than the benchmark schemes in the LoS-dominant region, highlighting that the proposed CF--MGM design is particularly well suited to realistic mmWave channels.